Azure/az-cgpu-onboarding/Frequently-Asked-Questions.md

 Below are a list of frequently asked questions and answers.

+## Q: How can I get quota for the NCC H100 v5 VM SKU?

+A: Fill out this [form](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR37R7JFLKbBAml_g6YTMEqtUN0lDSFVRTVNJUFNRNlBaNk9RMVBZMjhOSS4u) with your information in order to be granted quota.
+Please ensure that the *Subscription* field is filled out before submitting since quotas are granted on a subscription-level basis.

 ## Q: How can I capture an image of my CGPU VM and share it?